alanesq/BasicWebserver/readme.txt

 It now suports OTA updates (this can be disabled in the settings if preferred)
-      You can upload a bin file from the web browser at   i.e. http://x.x.x.x/ota Note - Anyone with access to your device could upload their own code using this.
+      You can upload a bin file from the web browser at   i.e. http://x.x.x.x/ota

+      Note - As at least some basic form of security you need to enter a password to enable ota Activate OTA with   http://<esp ip address>?pwd=12345678
+             Then access with    http://<esp ip address>/ota